World-Trees

 The Tree watches.
 The Tree knows.
 The Tree understands.

 A world-tree starts with a forest of engineered sequoias, or similar native trees with low density wood.
 This forest is allowed to grow naturally for twenty to thirty years, before the trees are intermingled with a transbiological weave that links them together in a single organism.
-As the forest keeps growing, the original canopy turns into a thick layer and the trees slowly merge within a single, dense stump of wood.
+As the forest continues to grow, the original canopy turns into a thick layer and the trees slowly merge within a single, dense stump of wood.
 Then, the world-tree keeps growing upwards, developing patches of lower density wood and buoyant sacks to keep its balance.
 Gardeners and engineers can then shape the world-tree as they see fit, adapting it to the arcology, space elevator, launch loop, habitat or city district the transbiological plant is used for.

 The size and height of a world-tree depends on the forest it was born from.
 Most world-trees are grown from forests that are a few hundred meters in diameter, and tower a hundred to two hundred meters above ground.
-On low gravity planets, however, kilometers-large forests can be merged to create world-trees taller than most planetary mountains.
+On low gravity planets, however, kilometres-large forests can be merged to create world-trees taller than most planetary mountains.
 On the other end of the scale, skilled gardeners may give the world-tree treatment to miniature bonsai forests, resulting in trees that are barely a dozen meters tall.
 The shape of a world-tree is also a direct consequence of its size.
 Below two hundred meters or so, world-trees tend to look like regular trees once the stump is in place, with a canopy and a mostly cylindrical trunk.
 Above this height, however, world-trees are akin to artificial plateaus, forming giant stumps upon which entire districts or cities may prosper.

 Illustration: Rhyzom open-source RPG art, CC-BY-NC 3.0.